Ordnungspolizei: Branches of police

-Other police forces

 Additional police units not entirely subordinate to the Hauptamt Ordnungspolizei or the Reich Security Main Office existed across Germany, which made them outside the regular Nazi police structure and were "staffed mainly by officials from the police and judiciary who had served under Weimar."
 (Note: Such elements in Nazi Germany included: the "Railway Criminal Investigative Service" (Reichsbahnfahndungsdienst), and the "Railway Protection Police" (Bahnschutzpolizei)—both subordinate to the Deutsche Reichsbahn; the "Postal Protection" (Postschutz) element, comprised by roughly 45,000 members tasked with the security of Germany's mail and other communications' media such as the telephone and telegraph systems; the "Forest Protection Service", (Forstschutzkommando); the "Game Warden/Hunting Police" element (Jagdpolizei); the "Customs & Border Guards" (Zollgrenzschutz) under the Finance Ministry; the "Agricultural Field Police" (Flurschutzpolizei); the "Factory Protection Police" (Werkschutzpolizei)—its personnel were civilians employed by industrial enterprises, and typically were issued paramilitary uniforms; the "Dam and Dyke Police" (Deichpolizei), subordinated to the Ministry of Economy; and the "Harbor Police" (Hafenpolizei) under the Ministry of Transport.)
 Despite the seeming independence of other functional policing and public safety organizations, they were still part of the Nazi state, which was monitored and controlled by the SS and its subordinated agencies, such as the Gestapo.